 This Vegan White Bean Mac and Cheese is luxuriously creamy, so comforting and most importantly, quick and easy to make.

-I’ve experimented with so many different creamy vegan pasta sauce recipes, including this creamy pesto sauce and this creamy pumpkin one.
 I used almond milk thickened with cornflour as a base for the creamy pesto sauce, but I found that using just almond milk and cornflour for a mac and cheese-type sauce didn’t work as well because there wasn’t enough flavour and I wasn’t able to create a thick and creamy sauce without using a lot of cornflour, which, used in large quantities, can make the sauce kind of custard-like, which isn’t really what you want.

 I also experimented with using blended vegetables like butternut squash or sweet potato, which, although delicious, didn’t quite result in an overall taste or texture that resembled mac and cheese.
 I also tried using cauliflower, but couldn’t get rid of the cauliflower taste.